-<Table 3>

 All these different interventions have been classified according to the availability of efficiency evidence according to the objectives of the programmes.
-The classification used in Table 3 was also based on those previous published reviews (Barbosa et al., 2010; Chisholm et al., 2006; Ludbrook et al., 2002; Slattery et al., 2002) and this systematic review.
+The classification used was also based on those previous published reviews (Barbosa et al., 2010; Chisholm et al., 2006; Ludbrook et al., 2002; Slattery et al., 2002) and this systematic review.
+You can consult the definition of these intervention in the supplemental material (Table S1), and the classification of the types of alcohol programs in Table 2.

-<Table 4 >

-Treatments for people with alcohol dependence have been the most evaluated (36.3%; n = 41) compared to policy, legislation and enforcement interventions (28.3%; n = 32) and treatments for people at risk of alcohol-related problems (20.3%; n = 23).
-These percentages have been calculated according to the total number of comparisons in terms of efficiency found (n=113).
-In addition, the remaining 15.1% of comparisons studied a combination of different types of interventions (n=17).
-For further details, see Table 4.
+<Table 2>Treatments for people with alcohol dependence (32.28%; n=61) have been the most evaluated compared to treatments for people at risk of alcohol-related problems (29.10%; n=55) and policy, legislation and enforcement interventions (23.28%; n = 44).
+These percentages have been calculated according to the total number of comparisons in terms of efficiency found (n=189).
+In addition, the remaining 15.34% of comparisons studied a combination of different types of interventions (n=29).
+For further details, see Table 3.

-<Table 5 >
+<Table 3 >

-Regarding treatments for people with alcohol dependence (n=41), 36.6% were focused in psychosocial interventions; 14.6% in pharmacological interventions; 2.4% evaluated other interventions such as residential treatment; and, the remaining 46.3% evaluated a combination of these type of interventions.
-In terms of psychosocial interventions, though the low number of estimates in this case (n = 15), it seemed that when any of these types of interventions (i.e. motivational interviewing; behavioural self-control training; coping/social skills training; etc.) were compared to ‘no intervention’ then the intervention was dominant.
+Regarding treatments for people with alcohol dependence (n=61), 29.51% were focused in psychosocial interventions; 9.84% in pharmacological interventions; 1.64% evaluated other interventions such as residential treatment; and, the remaining 59.02% evaluated a combination of these type of interventions.
+In terms of psychosocial interventions, though the low number of estimates in this case (n = 18), it seemed that when any of these types of interventions (i.e. motivational interviewing; behavioural self-control training; coping/social skills training; etc.) were compared to ‘no intervention’ then the intervention was dominant, which means that the intervention was more effective and less costlier than the comparison.
+In this line, it could be highlighted the study carried out by Slattery et al. (2002) who found that different psychosocial intervnetions for people with alcohol dependence were dominant resulting in savings between £923 and £1,643 per additional abstinent patient compared with standard treatment.
 However not a particular intervention showed a clear tendency in terms of efficiency when compared to another one.
 The low number of economic evaluations on pharmacological interventions (n=6) and the heterogeneity of evidence found lead to the impossibility of establishing conclusions in terms of the efficiency for this type of programmes.
-The same applies to the economic evaluation of combined interventions in this case.
-The large diversity of comparisons and the high degree of heterogeneity in terms of efficiency results across the different studies do not allow conclusions to be drawn.
+The same applies to the economic evaluation of combined interventions in this case (see Table 3).

-In terms of treatments for people with high risk factors to become alcohol dependent brief intervention has been the largest evaluated (78.2%).
+In terms of treatments for people with high risk factors to become alcohol dependent brief intervention has been the largest evaluated (47.27%).
 When comparing this intervention to no intervention, in spite of the low amount of evidence, it seemed that brief intervention (mainly focused in brief advice in this case) could be a dominant or cost-effective strategy.
-No other conclusions could be withdrawn from other interventions or combined interventions (e.g. brief intervention + referral to alcohol treatment services) in terms of efficiency due to the inconsistency of evidence found.
+Similarly, when this type of intervention was applied in different settings, for instance, according to the study carried out by Barbosa et al. (2015), the combined intervention known as SBIRT which includes brief intervention results in costs savings and improvements in health in both emergency departments and outpatient settings, being more cost-effective, which means that it provides better effectiveness at a lower cost, in emergency departments than in outpatient settings.
+No other conclusions could be withdrawn from other interventions or combined interventions (e.g. brief intervention + referral to alcohol treatment services) in terms of efficiency due to the inconsistency of evidence found (see Table 3).